neilgebhard/neilgebhard.com/posts/modern-web-stack.md

 This article focuses on choosing a tech stack for web development.
 This is an important step in building your project.
 It will have many implications down the line.
 We'll consider both front-end and back-end tools.
 It's worth noting that no tech stack is universally seen as the "best".

-It depends on your goals.
-Do you want to get hired? _Learn popular tech stacks_.
+Also, choosing a stack depends on your goals.
+Do you want to get hired? _Learn popular tools_.
 Do you want tech that lasts? _Check what's trending_.
 Do you want to go freelance? _Look for developer experience_.

-You can't learn everything.
+Ultimately, you can't learn everything.
 At some point, you will set goals and make choices yourself.
 These are the choices I made.

 ## JavaScript

-Use **TypeScript** everywhere.
-There are too many perks not to.
+**TypeScript** is the future of JavaScript.
+There are too many perks not to us it.
 At the very least, you can still write normal JavaScript while the compiler infers types for you.
-TypeScript is the future of JavaScript.

 **Node.js** is a must.
 It's important for back-end and server-side code.
 Front-end devs rely on it for setting up their development environments.
 You need it for package management with npm.